Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

-Working through the *Elements*, you get a sense how something big and complex can be built out of smaller parts, and how we can have an understanding of that complex thing through our understanding those parts.
+Working through the *Elements*, you get a sense how something big and complex can be built out of smaller parts, and how we can have an understanding of that complex thing through our understanding of those parts.

 ## Closing remarks